 The following rights and privileges for students originally were formulated in 1971 by a committee of students in consultation with representatives of the faculty and administration of the Rumson-Fair Haven Regional High School.
 The statement was reviewed and revised in the same manner in the 1979-80 school year.
 It is approved as a statement of school policy in the belief that responsible exercise of these freedoms by students will cause their educational experience to be a more stimulating and meaningful one.
 This policy must operate within the framework of existing laws and is subject to continuing approval by the Board of Education.
+Changes may be made by petitioning the Board of Education.

-I. Freedom of Expression
+I. I. Freedom of Expression